OmarKhatib01/Artificial-Life/README.md

 ![diagram showing process of mutating a body or brain](save/assignment-8-cs-396-alife-diagram.png)

 The fitness curves over 50 generations are shown below.
 Each line represents a different run of the program.
+This curve was plotted in `plot.py` using the data saved in the save folder.

 ![fitness curve over generations](save/fitness.png)

+## Limitations

+There are some issues with the evolution as the evolved creatures do not perform as well as needed.
+A solution could be to expand the body modifications done to include changing positions of joints and links, adding more links and joints or deleting them.
+Another solution could be to add more sensors to the body to allow for more complex behaviours.
+In addition, a larger population size could be used to allow for more diversity in the population and thus more likely to find a good solution and more generations could be run to allow for more time for the population to evolve.